Caribbean Jerked Shrimp

 • Lime Juice: Add a burst of freshness by serving with lime wedges or lemon juice or top with a tsp of fresh scallions or green onions.

 • Peppers: Red bell peppers can be used in place of green.
-For a hint of sweetness add some honey or brown sugar.
+For a hint of sweetness add some honey or brown sugar to top with shrimp.

 4.79 from 14 votes